mnokka/JiraGithubIntegrationTest/README.md

 # JiraGithubIntegrationTest
-POC how Jira Cloud (free plan) integrates to Gtihub (one selected repo)
+POC how Jira Cloud (free plan) integrates to Github (one selected repo)